George T Whitesides, CEO

 Prior to his role at NASA, George served as Executive Director of the National Space Society (NSS), a space policy and advocacy group that was founded by Apollo program leader Wernher von Braun and the journalist Hugh Downs.

 George began his career at Orbital Sciences Corporation as Executive Intern, and later, Special Assistant to the President.
 He served as Vice President of Marketing for Zero Gravity Corporation, a private space-tourism company, during its launch period, and Director of Marketing for Blastoff Corporation, a space experience company funded by film and technology leaders.

 Currently, George serves on the board of Virgin Unite USA, the philanthropic organization of Virgin Group.
-He is also a member of the World Economic Forum’s Global Agenda Council on Space Security; an advisory board member of the Rotary National Award for Space Achievement Foundation; a fellow of the UK’s Royal Aeronautical Society; and an associate fellow of AIAA.
+He is also a member of the World Economic Forum’s Global Agenda Council on Space Security, the X Prize Foundation’s Exploration Advisory Committee, and the Rotary National Award for Space Achievement Foundation advisory board.
+He is a fellow of the UK’s Royal Aeronautical Society and an associate fellow of AIAA.
 He previously chaired the Reusable Launch Vehicle Working Group for the FAA's Commercial Space Transportation Advisory Committee.
 He served for four years on the Board of Trustees of Princeton University.